ChrisMartin-CyberSec/Create-Process/README.md

 ### Extra Tidbit
 I am still developing this script out for future use in system enumeration and future Process/DLL Injection labs.

-Currently trying to get the CREATE_NO_WINDOW flag to work properly.